Clinical Art Therapy MA (CE)

 - Admission seminar

-For enrolment on the university course, both the admissions interviews and the admissions seminar must be successfully completed.
+For enrolment in the programme, both the admissions interviews and the admissions seminar must be successfully completed.

 Information and contact